Kenta Kobashi: Post-retirement (2013–present)

 On March 17, 2013, Kobashi made an appearance for All Japan Pro Wrestling to promote his retirement match.
 Before the main event, Hiroshi Hase announced that he would be resigning as Pacific Wrestling Federation (PWF) chairman to focus on the National Diet and that Kobashi would be replacing him, after his retirement on May 11.
 On September 8, Kobashi appeared as a color commentator at All Japan splinter promotion Wrestle-1's inaugural event.
 On October 27, it was confirmed that Kobashi would not be joining All Japan after all, when Dory Funk Jr. was announced as the new PWF chairman.

 On February 14, 2014, Kobashi announced that starting June 8, he would begin producing his own independent events under the brand "Fortune Dream".
 The inaugural event featured wrestlers from various promotions, including All Japan Pro Wrestling, Big Japan Pro Wrestling, Kaientai Dojo, Pro Wrestling Zero1 and Wrestling New Classic.

 On May 10, 2015, Kobashi returned to Noah to serve as a "special witness" for a GHC Heavyweight Championship match between champion Minoru Suzuki and challenger Naomichi Marufuji.
 Kobashi's role included making sure that the Suzuki-gun stable did not interfere in the match.

+In September 2023, he made an appearance for DDT Pro Wrestling's Shinkansen specialty match between Minoru Suzuki and Sanshiro Takagi.
+Notably, during the appearance, he did a gyaku-suihei chop (knife-edged chop) on Suzuki, who also won the match later on.
+He assumed the role of a ticket checker on the Shinkansen train.
+Other wrestlers who appeared in the match included the now-DDT signed Jun Akiyama, Kazunari Murakami and Hikaru Sato.

+Professional wrestling style and persona

+Kobashi is known by the "Maximum Innovator" (最大のイノベーター, Saidai no Inobeita) moniker in terms of his wrestling ability for popularizing and/or innovating several wrestling moves throughout his career.
+Among those moves include: